"Ah!" he yelped, turning around wide-eyed with startlement.

 "The other cabinet might not be warded, however," she countered.

 "Well, who knows where that is...
 Regardless, I don't know how to.
-Much less side-along apparating both of us—I'm not leaving you behind in any case."
+Much less side-along apparating the both of us.
+And I'm not leaving you behind in any case."

 They sat there in silence for an indeterminate while.
 Luckily they had at least eaten something at Slughorn's party, so they weren't hungry.
+And air did not seem to be an issue either.
 But at this rate, it would seem that they would have to sleep in the cabinet before anything changed.

 He felt so stupid now, having rushed in to join Luna.
 He should have gone for help.
 Dumbledore would have known how to rescue her and that way they wouldn't have both been stuck here.
-At this rate, no one would be able to tell what had happened to them and Malfoy would have free reign to continue with his plot.
+At this rate, no one would be able to tell what had happened to them and Malfoy would have free reign to continue with his plot while everyone was busy looking for them.

-With heavy thoughts taking over, and though try as he might resist, his heavy eyelids were slowly winning over him and drooping down over his eyes.
+With these heavy thoughts taking over, and though try as he might resist, his heavy eyelids were slowly winning against his attempts at remaining awake.

 "Oh..."
 Luna exclaimed beside him, waking him up slightly again.
 Harry shook his head and frowned at the Ravenclaw, trying to figure out what she was doing.